IceMage144/ScrapyCrawlers/README.md

 ## Available crawlers

-* Wiki: A crawler that finds the conection between two wikipedia articles
+* Wiki(1/2): A crawler that finds the conection between two wikipedia articles
+* Text: A crawler that extracts the text from an wikipedia article

 ## Dictionaries